kimberlylpalmer/motivational-engine/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to APIs
-- Inspiration
-- etc

-## Contact

-For any inquiries, you can reach me at [Your Contact Information].